maxgrenderjones/streamutils/README.md

 -   `first`, `last`, `nth`, `sort` to: return the first item of the stream; the last item of the stream; the nth item of the stream; return a sorted list of the items in a stream
--   `count`, `bag`, `sort`: to return the number of tokens in the stream (`wc`); a `collections.Counter` (i.e. `dict` subclass) with unique tokens as keys and aa count of their occurences as values; a sorted list of the tokens.
+-   `count`, `bag`, `sort`: to return the number of tokens in the stream (`wc`); a `collections.Counter` (i.e. `dict` subclass) with unique tokens as keys and a count of their occurences as values; a sorted list of the tokens.
-(Implemention note: `sort` will be a terminator as a reminder that that it needs to exhaust the stream before it can start working)
+    (Note that `sort` is a terminator as a reminder that that it needs to exhaust the stream before it can start working)
+-   `write`: to write the output to a named file, or print it if no filename is supplied, or to a writeable thing (e.g an already open file) otherwise.

 Note that if you have a `Iterable` object (or one that behaves like an iterable), you can pass it into the first function of the pipeline as its `tokens` argument.